Sign In / Sign Out

 |Graduate||bachelor's degree from accredited institution|

-A student who does not maintain the minimum GPA standard is placed on academic probation or is disqualified.
-A student on academic probation is in conditional good standing and is permitted to enroll.
+A student with an academic warning or on academic probation is considered in conditional good standing and is permitted to enroll.

-Undergraduate students who earn 12 or more graded credit hours (“A+”, “A”, “A-”, “B+”, “B”, “B-”, “C+”, “C”, “D” or “E”) during a semester in residence at ASU with a GPA of 3.50 or higher are eligible for the Dean’s List.
+Undergraduate students are eligible for the Dean’s List if they earn 12 or more graded credit hours (“A+”, “A”, “A-”, “B+”, “B”, “B-”, “C+”, “C”, “D” or “E”) during a semester in residence at ASU with a GPA of 3.50 or higher.
 A notation regarding Dean’s List achievement appears on the unofficial transcript.

 The university is required to publish and enforce standards of satisfactory academic progress for certain students (e.g., student athletes, students receiving financial aid and students receiving veterans benefits).